Andrew-71/hibiscus/README.md

 and there is a [Dockerfile](./Dockerfile) in case you want to compile for something rarer (like a Pi).
 This repo contains the [compose.yml](./compose.yml) that I personally use.

+**Note**: versioned images may be provided in the future, possibly via dockerhub

 ### Executable flags
 If you for some reason decide to run plain executable instead of docker, it supports following flags:
 ```